wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

 # Integrating Services

 In this tutorial, you can learn how to integrate multiple services via Choreo.
 Here, let's consider a simple example where an online shoe store uses an application that captures online orders.
-For each order, the application also needs to generate a notification for the sales manager as well as update the inventory recordsinventory records and notify the status to the client who places the order.
+For each order, the application also needs to generate a notification for the sales manager as well as update the inventory records and notify the status to the client who places the order.

+The application comprises of two services as follows:

+- The `inventory` service that manages the inventory records.
+- The `orders` service that manages the orders.

 ## Prerequisites